Firearms regulation in the United Kingdom: Rifles

-Specific models of blank-firing starting pistol that are "readily convertible" to fire live ammunition may also be either banned or require a FAC.
-The Bruni Olympic .380 BBM blank-firing revolver was banned in 2010 on evidence that it was being illegally converted.
+Specific models of blank-firing starting pistol that are deemed "readily convertible" to fire live ammunition may also be either banned or require a firearm certificate.
+The Bruni Olympic .380 BBM blank-firing revolver was banned in 2010 on evidence that it was being illegally converted to fire live ammunition.
+In October 2024, the National Crime Agency declared that all top/side-venting blank-firing pistol replicas by Turkish companies such as BLOW, CEONIC, EKOL, and Retay, which were previously sold legally in the United Kingdom were officially reclassified by the Home Office as being 'readily convertible' and thus should be considered by the English and Welsh courts to be section 5 firearms.